 The mission of the Catholic Archives of Texas is to collect, preserve and make available for research books, artifacts, records, and photographs that document the Catholic experience in Texas from the sixteenth century to the present.

-The Catholic Archives of Texas is nationally recognized as one of the most valuable resources for the history of the Catholic Church in the Southwest.
-Its records span nearly four centuries of development of the Catholic religion in the southwestern region of the United States and Northern Mexico.
+The Catholic Archives of Texas (CAT) is nationally recognized as one of the most valuable resources for the history of the Catholic Church in Texas.
+Its records span nearly five centuries of development of the Catholic religion in the southwestern region of the United States and Northern Mexico.

-The Archives exists under the auspices of the Texas Catholic Conference of Bishops and its Board of Directors, all bishops of Texas.
+Today, CAT exists under the auspices of the Texas Catholic Conference of Bishops (TCCB) and its board of directors, all bishops of Texas.
 The repository is the only archives in the United States servicing one religion for an entire state.